 About the award

-- Display individual excellence through the design and development of approaches to teaching that have proven successful in promoting bioscience student learning and achievement
+- Display individual excellence through the development and implementation of approaches to teaching that have proven successful in promoting bioscience student learning and achievement

 - Undertake scholarly and professional developmental activities that actively influence and enhance the learning of their students